-VERSION DATE REVISION DESCRIPTION 1.0 May 15, 2023 Original version 2.0 June 23, 2023 Added clarification regarding "program assisted units" and established minimum set-asides for AMI populations.
-3.0 Aug.
-16, 2023 Correction of Affordability Period for New Construction of Single-Family Homeownership housing.
+VERSI ON DATE REVISION DESCRIPTION 1.0 May 15, 2023 Original version 2.0 June 23, 2023 Added clarification regarding "program assisted units" and established minimum set-asides for AMI populations.
+3.0 August 16, 2023 Correction of Affordability Period for New Construction of Single-Family Homeownership housing and rehabilitation of multifamily housing.
 Added clarification regarding subrecipient selection of either Resale or Recapture provision to enforce Affordability Period.
-4.0 Jan.
-17, 2025 Added new section about triggering the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA).
+4.0 January 17, 2025 Added new section about triggering the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA) 5.0 May 21, 2025 Added language about URA compliance, the link to URA the HUD Way Recordkeeping Checklist, and additional HUD resources.